electricsquare/raymarching-workshop/readme.md

 To calculate the normal, we are going to calculate the gradient of the surface in all three axes.

-What this means in practice is sampling the SDF four extra times with slightly offset directions from out primary ray, and using that info to determine the normal.
+What this means in practice is sampling the SDF four extra times, each slightly offset from our primary ray.

 ```cpp
 vec3 calcNormal(vec3 pos)